clam004/triton-ft-api/README.md

 -i_g 1 flag is used to indicate number of gpus you are using for inference.
 I'm using 1. if your gpu supports it, use -weight_data_type fp16 as the accuracy loss is minimal and the speedup is significant

+Below is a common error to see, it resolves if you simply run the convert.py step again
 ```
 root@e825b309c6f8:/ft_workspace/all_models/gpt/fastertransformer/1# cd /ft_workspace
 root@e825b309c6f8:/ft_workspace# python3 ./FasterTransformer/examples/pytorch/gpt/utils/huggingface_gpt_convert.py -o ./all_models/gpt/fastertransformer/1/ -i ./models/gpt2 -i_g 1